 |A child who is thirsty takes her brother by the hand and leads him to the refrigerator.|

-As already indicated, there are a variety of means by which messages can be sent.
+There are a variety of means by which messages can be delivered.
 The following are some communication modes:

-Motoric means include physically moving a person/object (e.g., child takes your hand and pushes it on a toy that they want you to activate.)
+Motoric means physically moving a person/object (e.g., the child takes your hand and puts it on a toy that s/he wants you to activate.)

-Gesturing involves pointing and/or eye gazing (e.g., pointing to milk and then looking at the adult and waiting).
+Gesturing involves moving a body part to convey a message such as pointing and/or eye gazing (e.g., pointing to milk and then looking at the adult and waiting).

-Vocalizing entails using sounds to communicate (e.g., child cries to draw adult’s attention).
+Vocalizing entails using sounds to communicate (e.g., the child cries to draw the adult’s attention).